 Pick a theme

 Choosing a theme for the party can make it a really fun one, bringing out the personalities of your whole crew!
-From ugly sweater parties to fun onesies, or simply a costume party with characters from people’s favorite books, there are a plethora of ways to make a party a unique one that won’t soon be forgotten.
+From ugly sweater parties to fun onesies, or simply a costume party with characters from people’s favorite books, or choose Masters of Mystery for exciting murder mystery game themes where everyone must come in a suggested costume.
+There are a plethora of ways to make a party a unique one that won’t soon be forgotten.
 It sure will be fun to see the creativity that your team puts into costumes—from unicorn costumes to superhero suits, these outfits will really bring out everyone’s unique personality.